SusulAdam/foodbrainers-Django-Python/README.md

 ## Run Application

-To run application you can enter on the [website:]
-(https://bref-monsieur-61565.herokuapp.com/)
-or dowland project and write in the terminal "python manage.py runserver"
+To run application you can enter on the (https://bref-monsieur-61565.herokuapp.com/) or dowland project and write in the terminal "python manage.py runserver"